A Debt Relief Order (DRO) is a simple and cheap alternative to bankruptcy if you are renting and have little money to

 It is extremely rare for a DRO to be revoked after it has completed.
 These are called Post Moratorium Revocations and the Official Receiver has to go to court to get one.
-In 2015/16 there were only five cases.
+There are less than ten a year.

-My DRO is being revoked – what should I do?
+My DRO is being revoked – can I get another DRO?

 If your DRO is being revoked, you need to find an alternative way of dealing with your debts.